MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-C-Federal-Hazardous-Substances-Act-Regulations/part-1500-Hazardous-Substances-Articles-Administration-Enforcement-Regulations/section-1500.43.md

 (h) Alternative methods for maintaining the ignition taper in a fixed horizontal plane above the liquid may be used, as follows:

-(1) Guide wire,3/32-inch in diameter and 31/2 inches in length, with a right-angle bend1/2-inch from each end.
-This wire is placed snugly in holes drilled in the rim of the bath, so that the guide wire is5/8-inch from the center of the cup and resting on the rim of the cup.
+(1) Guide wire, 3/32-inch in diameter and 31/2 inches in length, with a right-angle bend 1/2-inch from each end.
+This wire is placed snugly in holes drilled in the rim of the bath, so that the guide wire is 5/8-inch from the center of the cup and resting on the rim of the cup.

 (2) Swivel-type taper holder, such as is used in ASTM METHOD D 92.
 The height and position of the taper are fixed by adjusting the holder on a suitable ringstand support adjacent to the flash cup.